Episcopal Church of Cuba: Recent history and future structure

 At a meeting of the Diocesan Synod in March 2015, following the decision by the ECUSA and Iglesia Episcopal de Cuba to re-establish diplomatic relations, it was resolved to take steps to formally reincorporate the Cuban church within the Episcopal Church in the United States.
 A commission was formed to consider what processes would be needed to achieve a reunification, and the General Convention was expected to consider the matter in 2018.

 In July 2018, at the 79th Episcopal General Convention, both the House of Bishops and the House of Deputies voted unanimously to re-admit the Episcopal Church of Cuba to ECUSA as a diocese of province II (also called the Atlantic Province), which includes dioceses from New York and New Jersey in the United States, Haiti, and the Virgin Islands.

 The Rt.
 Rev. Griselda Delgado del Carpio, who had led the Episcopal Diocese of Cuba since 2010, retired on March 23, 2023.
 She was the first woman to serve as a diocesan bishop in Cuba and in Latin America.
 Rafael Morales, the Bishop of Puerto Rico currently provides provisional episcopal oversight over the Episcopal Church of Cuba until a new elected bishop is enthroned.

 The Diocese of Cuba on Feb.
 28, 2025 elected the Rev. Angel Rivera, a priest from Puerto Rico, as its next bishop, marking a significant step toward self-determination as a diocese of The Episcopal Church.
-Rivera’s election on the first ballot was the first time the diocese has elected its own leader since Cuba’s return to The Episcopal Church was finalized in 2020, and he is poised to become the first Cuban bishop in more than four decades to be chosen by election rather than appointment.
-Rivera was consacrated bishop on September 18, 2025 with US, Latin America and Spanish bishops among the consacrators.
+Rivera's election on the first ballot was the first time the diocese has elected its own leader since Cuba's return to The Episcopal Church was finalized in 2020, and he is poised to become the first Cuban bishop in more than four decades to be chosen by election rather than appointment.
+Rivera was consecrated bishop on September 18, 2025 with US, Latin America and Spanish bishops among the consecrators.